ShivamTiwari27/Youtube_clone/README.md

 ## YouTube Clone

+[Here](https://ownyoutubeclone.netlify.app/) is the link to the YouTube clone.
 This is a YouTube clone built using React.js,  which aims to replicate some of the basic functionalities of the original YouTube platform.
 Users can perform searches, view recommended videos, and play videos.